 How does it harm and kill?
 By triggering inflammation and causing the immune system to go on hyperdrive leading to the cytokine storm.

 Who is at risk?
-Those who have diabetes, heart disease, and hypertension, technically chronic inflammatory conditions.
+Those who have diabetes, heart disease, and hypertension.
+Technically, if you have any chronic inflammatory conditions, be more cautious.

 2) Know your resources.

 Your immune defense is the only thing that can fight the coronavirus.
 Even vaccines and anti-virals will still rely on your innate immune response.
 So how do you protect or build your immune system?

 a) Minimize exposure

 - Stay at home as much as possible

 - If you need to go out, maintain social distancing

 - Wear a mask.
 Common sense dictates that you’ll minimize viral load transmission with any barrier.
 Have a sanitizer in your pocket for a quick alcohol spray on commonly touched items like grocery carts, door handles, and credit card machines.

 - In public spaces like the grocery, exposure is inevitable.
 Minimizing exposure may mean online shopping or shopping every two weeks, If you can go every 14 days, that would be beneficial.
 Why?
 You know that you’ve not been sick if, for the past 14 days, you’ve been asymptomatic.
 Thus, you prevent asymptomatic transmission.
 But this requires careful menu planning and rationing food to your home customers.
 Ensure they have other ways to manage lockdown other than eat.
 When going out, choose a weekday and the first hour to shop to avoid the crowd.
 The shelves have been stocked.
 You limit previous contamination from others.
 Have a list for a quick in and out visit.
 Buy enough for two weeks, not a year.
 Ergo, no hoarding, because you’ll end up discarding rotten and expired items.

 Other call-to-actions we can present to our local grocery outlets so they can protect the public are the following: